brf2010/citrix-webshell-alert/README.md

 drop to `shell`

-run these commands to drop the scripts on your netscaler node (you really should inspect these files instead of running them blindly in production, but i'm not your dad)
+run these commands to drop the scripts on your netscaler endpoint (you really should inspect these files instead of running them blindly in production, but i'm not your dad)
 ```
 cd /var/nsinstall/
 curl -O https://raw.githubusercontent.com/brf2010/citrix-webshell-alert/refs/heads/main/webshell_alert.sh